China could 'punish' Hong Kong over protests, says ex-HK central bank chief

 Hong Kong returned to Chinese rule in 1997 under a "one country, two systems" formula that allows it wide-ranging autonomy and freedoms and specifies universal suffrage as an ultimate goal.
 But Communist Party rulers in Beijing are wary about copycat demands for democracy on the mainland eroding their grip on power.

-China's ambassador to Brazil said the protests, which have broken out on both sides of the famous harbor, did not enjoy popular support and were "a farce that is doomed to failure".
+China's ambassador to Brazil said the protests, which have broken out on both sides of the famous harbour, did not enjoy popular support and were "a farce that is doomed to failure".

 China's Foreign Ministry published an interview Ambassador Li Jinzhang gave to the Brazilian newspaper, Folha de Sao Paulo.